 People turn to the Bible for comfort but to the Wall Street Journal, Forbes magazine and CNBC for financial direction.

 People seem to have their opinions shaped more by talking heads than they do the footsteps of Jesus.

-That has to stop if you want to prosper no matter what.
+That has to stop if you want to be able to prosper no matter what.

-If you want to survive and thrive in this or any other economic crisis you will face in your lifetime, then you’ve got to get back to the basics. . .the Word of God.
+If you want to survive and thrive in any economic crisis you will face in your lifetime, then you’ve got to get back to the basics. . .the Word of God.
 It never changes and it always works.